Li Da (philosopher): Early life

-Li was born to a tenant farmer family in Lingling in Hunan.
+Li was born to a tenant farmer family in Lingling, Yongzhou in Hunan.
 His father, though a farmer, had some schooling and had taught in primary schools as well as engaged in business.
-He witnessed local resistance efforts against Japan in the post-First Sino-Japanese War era including boycotting and Japanese product burning.
+He witnessed local resistance efforts against imperial Japan in the post-First Sino-Japanese War era including boycotting and Japanese product burning.

 Academic background

-In 1913 he enrolled as a study abroad government-sponsored student in Japan having passed provincial examinations.
+In 1913, he enrolled as a study abroad government-sponsored student in Japan having passed provincial examinations.
 He caught tuberculosis and was compelled to return home; in 1917 he again went to Japan to study, taking courses in mining and metallurgy at Tokyo Imperial University.
 With the Russian Revolution taking place, Li began learning of Marxism–Leninism via Japanese sources, making him one of the earliest Chinese Marxists.
 He again left Japan in 1918 per renewed political tensions between Japan and the Chinese government of Duan Qirui, although for the third time returned that same year.

 He abandoned his studies of science and focused on Marxist theory under the direction of Hajime Kawakami.
 He soon was translating works of Marxist theory into Chinese, including works by Herman Gorter, Motoyuki Takabatake, and Karl Kautsky.
 His translations were some of the earliest and was one of the key steps in disseminating Marxism into China.

 He did not witness the May Fourth Movement as he was in Japan at the time.
 He began writing articles of a socialist bent that were both introductory (explaining the goals of socialism), historical (on European socialism before the war) and contemporary (on Chen Duxiu).
 In 1920, Li traveled back to China (Shanghai).